-Note: This table lists only the precautionary statement that is assigned due to thechemical instability of the gas.
-For the other precautionary statements that are assigned based on the flammability see the respective tables for flammable gases.
+Note: This table lists only the precautionary statements that are assigned due to the flammability and the chemical instability of the gas.
+For the other precautionary statements that are assigned based on the pyrophoricity see the respective table for Pyrophoric gas.